digitalcrm/LaraveAPI/README.md

 Laravel makes API authentication a breeze using Laravel Passport, which provides a full OAuth2 server implementation for your Laravel application development in a matter of minutes.

-### You have to just follow a few steps to get following web services
+### Just follow a few steps to get following web services

 ## Getting Started
 ### Step 1: Install Package